syncfusion-content/wpf-docs/wpf/CheckedListBox/Virtualization.md

 ---
 layout: post
 title: Virtualization | CheckListBox | wpf | Syncfusion
-description: This section describes how virtualization could be achieved in CheckListBox control.This feature allows the user to load large sets of data without affecting loading or scrolling performance.
+description: This section describes how large sets of data can be loaded in CheckListBox control using Virtualization.
 platform: wpf
 control: CheckListBox
 documentation: ug